Glavo/rcon-java/README.md

 ## Download

-[GitHub release page](https://github.com/Glavo/rcon-java/releases) provides pre-built jar files, And native executable files that can be run directly without the Java runtime environment.
+[GitHub release page](https://github.com/Glavo/rcon-java/releases) provides pre-built jar files, and native executable files that can be run directly without the Java runtime environment.

 You can also add it as a dependency library to your project: